heroiclabs/nakama-cocos2d-x/README.md

 The cocos2d-x C++ SDK is based on [General C++ SDK](https://github.com/heroiclabs/nakama-cpp)

+The prerequisites for building the SDK are vcpkg (installed at $VCPKG_ROOT), python 2.7 and CMake.

 ### Nakama Cocos2d-x Client guide

 You can find Nakama Cocos2d-x Client guide [here](https://heroiclabs.com/docs/cocos2d-x-client-guide/).